 Time is money, which means a cross dock saves you more than time, it slashes your overall cost of warehousing.
 Ask any e-retailer about their biggest cost and you are likely to get the same answer, warehousing space.

 Inventory storage costs account for nearly 70% of an e-retailers budget.
-Cross-docking eliminates most of the cost of storage by shipping items immediately after order and delivering to the customer as fast as possible.
+Cross-docking eliminates most of the transportation costs of storage by shipping items immediately after order and delivering to the customer as fast as possible.

-Cross-docking also reduces the cost of labor by consolidating smaller shipping systems into one cohesive operation.
-At a cross dock, costs incurred from warehousing and expedited shipping are alleviated by the high turnover of product, and the combined speed of shipping operations.
+Cross-docking also reduces labor costs by consolidating smaller shipping systems into one cohesive operation.
+At a cross dock, costs incurred from warehousing and expedited shipping are alleviated by the high turnover of products, and the combined speed of shipping operations.

-For example, a retailer in New York who ships product to multiple locations in Los Angeles could ship one truck load of product to a single cross dock in LA, from which individual deliveries are made to the multiple LA destinations.
+For example, a retailer in New York who ships products to multiple locations in Los Angeles using freight could ship one truck load of products to a single cross dock in LA, from which individual deliveries are made to the multiple LA destinations.

 The LA cross dock made it possible for the New York shipper to ship just one truck load shipment to LA, instead of shipping multiple LTL’s and partial shipments.
 In this way, the New York shipper minimizes the number of shipments they need to send across the country, saving time and money and increasing overall efficiency.